-Join Judy Steiner-Williams for an in-depth discussion in this video Using the exercise files, part of Writing Proposals.
+Join Judy Steiner-Williams for an in-depth discussion in this video Using the exercise files, part of Writing a Proposal.

 - The first part of the exercise file includes questions.
 Lots of questions.
 First, 10 questions proposed by Tom Sant in his book "Persuasive Business Proposals."
 And then almost 60 questions the proposal reviewer may expect to find answer to the proposal.
 Before you attempt to write a proposal use these questions to analyze the depth of information expected and how involved the proposal writing task can be.
 You might also want to use the websites given to learn more about specific types of proposals and grant opportunities.